mrpg/valency/README.md

 ### Subexpressions

-When one Valency function call is enclosed by ( and ), it is regarded as a Subexpression.
+When one Valency function call and/or argument is enclosed by ( and ), it is regarded as a Subexpression.
 This Subexpression is then evaluated and substituted for the actual evaluation result.
 That's why the last argument, representing a reference to the result variable, must not be specified in a Subexpression.